skip to main content

 Quantum Fiber availability

 Understanding Quantum Fiber’s availability requires a quick bit of background.
 Quantum Fiber is a CenturyLink sister company that offers fiber internet services.
-CenturyLink still offers fiber internet service, but in the future, parent company Lumen will split its internet services into Quantum (for fiber internet) and CenturyLink (for DSL internet).
+CenturyLink still offers fiber internet service, but at the moment, parent company Lumen is working to fully separate its internet services between Quantum (for fiber internet) and CenturyLink (for DSL internet).

 • Alabama